 are you struggeling to study in English?

-To be honest when I first enrolled for my course I did not really realized that my whole studies are going to be in English.
-Which was also good because I did not worry too much.
+To be honest when I first enrolled for my course I not really think about it too much.
+Which was good because I did not worry too much.
 I would say that I am fine in all the practical subjects.
 I only struggle with my thesis and the exams in the theoretical subject from time to time as I am not as fast as native speakers.
 Presentations in my first year was the scariest to me.
 But I am glad that our lectures forced us to do it as by now I am quite confident doing presentations in English.

 how was the application process?